saiteja-talluri/Bookstore/README.md

 ```
 pip3 install -r requirements.txt
 ```
-Alternatively, check the dependencies which are listed inrequirements.txtand install them manually.
+   Alternatively, check the dependencies which are listed in requirements.txt and install them manually.

 4. Running the servers: There are two servers which need to be run parallel in two terminals, one for the web and other for the chat.
 Run the following commands one on each terminal.